• Skip to primary navigation

 Yes, it’s better to invest when prices are low, but 10 years from now, 20 years from now, or 30 years from now, what will these prices look like?
 If we believe that the future is bright, then it stands to reason that these prices might look very low in the future.

 It’d matter more if we only invested huge lump sums every once in a while.
 But we don’t.
-Even those of us looking to retire early still likely have an investing time horizon of a decade or more where we are regularly putting money into our investments.
-If we’re investing 12-26 times per year, that’s hundreds of different prices we will have paid for our stocks and bonds.
+Even those of us looking to retire early are still likely to have an investing time horizon of a decade or more where we are regularly putting money into our investments.
+If we’re investing 12-26 times per year, that’s hundreds of different prices we’ll pay for our stocks and bonds.

 Some of those prices will be higher and some will be lower.
 But the beauty of this is that our investments are going to be spread out over time, which reduces our risk over the long term.
 We’ve really got time on our side here.